 Oil puddles underneath your car

-One common and earliest front axle seal leak symptom is oil puddles underneath the front of the vehicle.
-We explained earlier that the common function of axle seal is to prevent oil leaks from the tranny and diff.
-If the rubber material becomes bristle, dries up, or cracks, it’ll allow oil to drip on the floor.
+One common and earliest symptom of a front axle seal leak is oil puddles under the front of the vehicle.
+We explained earlier that the common function of the axle seal is to prevent oil leaks from the tranny and diff.
+If the rubber material becomes brittle, dries up, or cracks, it’ll allow oil to drip on the floor.

 It’ll be more apparent when driving.
 When parked, the fluid drips slowly.
 So you’ll likely notice the leaks after parking for a few hours.